The National Association of Women Business Owners® (NAWBO®) is the voice of America’s over 11 million women-owned businesses.

 - Build strategic alliances, coalitions and affiliations; Transform public policy and influence opinion makers

-The National Association of Women Business Owners started as an informal meeting of women business owners in the Washington, D.C. area who met to trade information about federal contracts, bank credit, and other business issues.
+The National Association of Women Business Owners started as an informal meeting of women business owners in the Washington, D.C. area who met to trade information about federal contracts, bank credit, access to capital, and other business issues.
 Every few weeks, more women began attending the group and it became clear that there was a great need for a formal organization devoted to helping women business owners, so NAWBO® was created.
 Today the organization features chapters in almost every metropolitan area in the United States.
 By combining the knowledge, networks, and expertise of its diverse membership, board of directors, and staff, NAWBO works to:

 - Strengthen the wealth-creating capacity of its members and promote economic development